 January 2018 General Meeting Summary

-If you missed our last general meeting, you missed a fascinating overview of dog guide use in Japan.
+If you missed The January, 2018 general meeting, you missed a fascinating overview of dog guide use in Japan.
 Takashi Nakaya, our special guest speaker, detailed puppy raising, training for both guides and users, and guide dog discrimination in Japan.
 Takashi provided travel tips and suggestions for assistance for guide dog users who will be travelling to Japan.
 In addition, Takashi brought signs, gloves, keychains and light-up collars from Japanese guide dog organizations, which were raffled off to meeting attendees.

 Reading of Proclamation